-- (b) Issued and outstanding common shares: - (i) On June 20, 2016, the Company completed the second tranche of the share subscription agreements for the financing announced May 9, 2016.
+- (b) Issued and outstanding common shares: - (i) On August 26, 2016, the Company completed the share subscription agreements for the financing announced on August 12, 2016.
+Under the agreements, the subscribers purchased 2,761,935 units of the Company at a price of \$0.30 per unit, for gross proceeds of \$828,581.
+Each unit consists of one common share and one share purchase warrant.
+Each whole warrant entitles the holder to acquire one common share at an exercise price of \$0.43 per share for a period of 24 months after the date of the private placement.
+Pursuant to the closing of the financing, the Company paid finder's fees and agents commission of \$57,161 and issued non-transferable finder's warrants to purchase 190,535 Common Shares at \$0.30 per share before August 29, 2018.
+All shares and warrants are subject to a four-month hold period expiring on December 30, 2016. - (ii) On June 20, 2016, the Company completed the second tranche of the share subscription agreements for the financing announced May 9, 2016.
 Under the agreements, the subscribers purchased 2,989,333 units of the Company at a price of \$0.30 per unit, for gross proceeds of \$896,800.
 Each unit consists of one common share and one share purchase warrant.
 Each whole warrant entitles the holder to acquire one common share at an exercise price of \$0.43 per share for a period of 24 months after the date of the private placement.
 Pursuant the closing of the second tranche of the financing, the Company paid finder's fees and agents commission of \$60,676 and issued non-transferable finder's warrants to purchase 202,253 Common Shares at \$0.43 per share before June 20, 2018.
-All shares and warrants are subject to a four-month hold period expiring on October 20, 2016. - (ii) On May 26, 2016, the Company completed the first tranche of the share subscription agreements for the financing announced May 9, 2016.
+All shares and warrants are subject to a four-month hold period expiring on October 20, 2016. - (iii) On May 26, 2016, the Company completed the first tranche of the share subscription agreements for the financing announced May 9, 2016.
 Under the agreements, the subscribers purchased 2,259,997 units of the Company at a price of \$0.30 per unit, for gross proceeds of \$678,000.
 Each unit consists of one common share and one share purchase warrant.
 Each whole warrant entitles the holder to acquire one common share at an exercise price of \$0.43 per share for a period of 24 months after the date of the private placement.
-Pursuant the closing of the second tranche of the financing, the Company paid finder's fees and agents commission of \$47,460 and issued non-transferable finder's warrants to purchase 158,200 Common Shares at \$0.43 per share before May 26, 2018.
-All shares and warrants are subject to a four-month hold period expiring on September 27, 2016. - (iii) On February 2, 2016, the Company completed the share subscription agreements for the financing announced on October 30, 2015.
-Under the agreements, the subscribers purchased 1,301,889 units of the Company at a price of \$0.36 per unit, for gross proceeds of \$468,680.
-Each unit consists of one common share and one share purchase warrant.
-Each warrant entitles the holder to acquire one common share at an exercise price of \$0.53 per common until February 4, 2018.
-Pursuant the closing of the financing, the Company paid finder's fees consisting of cash totaling \$17,180 and issued 47,724 finder's warrants.
-Each finder's warrant entitles the holder to acquire one common share at an exercise price of \$0.53 per common share until February 4, 2018.
-All securities issued are subject to a four-month hold period expiring on June 5, 2016.
+Pursuant the closing of the second tranche of the financing, the Company paid finder's fees and agents commission of \$47,460 and issued 158,200 non-transferable finder's warrants.
+Each finder's warrant is exercisable into units at \$0.30 per unit for a 24 month period.
+Each unit consists of one common share and one half of a share purchase warrant.
+Each whole warrant is exercisable into one common share at \$0.43 per share before May 26, 2018.
+All shares and warrants are subject to a fourmonth hold period expiring on September 27, 2016.

-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) (Unaudited) Three months ended October 31, 2016 and 2015